 With increased demand for fairer pricing and fully digital, personalized customer experiences alongside a need to cut costs, insurers must leverage AI- and ML-powered digital platforms to acquire preferred risk using accurate driving data.
 They can use this data, gathered from short test drive programs targeted to specific audiences, to offer fairer and cheaper personalized quotes right at the point of sale.

 The result?
 Improved expense ratios and loss ratios, better auto insurance prices for many drivers, and improved customer experiences - all leading to long-term profitability and retention.

 Ultimately, traditional risk factors aren’t enough for accurate underwriting and segmentation.
-Here’s where the Insurance Qualified Leads (IQL) comes in, powered by Zendrive’s Mobility Risk Intelligence (MRI) platform.
+Here’s where the Insurance Qualification Lens (IQL) comes in, powered by Zendrive’s Mobility Risk Intelligence (MRI) platform.
 As a smart embedded insurance solution, IQL allows insurers to offer personalized quotes to safe drivers based on their actual driving behavior.